 The Internal Revenue Service (IRS) publishes a monthly update to the applicable federal rates (AFRs) and 7520 rates.

-The May 2017 rates generally reflect a slight decrease from the April rates.
 Planning professionals and their clients should take note of fluctuations in these rates and be mindful of planning opportunities that come with rate changes.

 The AFR is calculated by the IRS under Section 1274(d) of the Internal Revenue Code (the Code) and is used for many purposes.
 One of its most common applications is to establish the minimum interest rate that can be charged on an intra-family loan without income or gift tax consequences.
 These “safe harbor rates” are dependent upon two factors: (i) the term of the loan and (ii) the frequency of compounding of interest.

 - Demand notes and notes with a term of three years or less are considered short-term obligations,

 - Notes with a term of more than three years but less than nine years are considered mid-term obligations, and

 - Notes with a term of more than nine years are considered long-term obligations.